- SBA loans offer small businesses fixed sums at a specific interest rates.

 - SBA microloans cannot be used to refinance business debt or purchase real estate.

-Although much smaller than other types of SBA loans, microloans can take several weeks or even months to process, so business owners seeking this kind of financing may want to consider the timeframe before submitting an application.
+Although much smaller than other types of SBA loans, microloans can take several weeks or even months to process, so a business owner seeking this kind of financing may want to consider the timeframe before submitting an application.

 To apply for an SBA microloan, contact an SBA-approved intermediary lender in your area.